-If you have culinary herbs and spices, you have the ingredients needed to create culinary infusions that can be used medicinally to heal what’s ailing you.
+If you have culinary herbs and spices in your kitchen, you have the right ingredients to create infusions that can be used medicinally to heal what’s ailing you.

-- Thyme (Thymus vulgaris) to expectorate chest congestion and relieves coughing and bronchial spasms
+Thyme (Thymus vulgaris) is not only delicious in food recipes, you can also use it in tea to expectorate chest congestion and relieve coughing and bronchial spasms.

-Drink 3-4 cups per day to help alleviate your condition.
+Drink 3-4 cups per day, of any of the above teas to help alleviate your condition.

-Want more details about using herbs as medicine?
+Want more details about using culinary herbs as medicine?

 Get my FREE guide to Using Food and Herbs as Medicine